-Buckwheat consumption has been shown to reduce serum glucose levels and insulin spikes, in turn reducing the risk of developing type 2 diabetes.
+Buckwheat consumption has been shown to reduce serum glucose levels and insulin spikes, reducing the risk of developing type 2 diabetes.
 (3)

-Reduced serum glucose and cholesterol levels were observed in patients who suffered from uncontrolled type 2 diabetes.
+Reduced serum glucose and cholesterol levels were observed in patients who had uncontrolled type 2 diabetes.
 Meaning that oat is associated with controlling hypercholesterolemia and hyperglycemia.
 (4)

-Buckwheat and oat consumption is associated with decreased levels of serum cholesterol and blood sugar levels which in turn decrease the risks of developing hypertension and cardiovascular diseases.
+Buckwheat and oat consumption is associated with decreased serum cholesterol and blood sugar levels, which decrease the risks of developing hypertension and cardiovascular diseases.
 (5)

 A protein present in buckwheat has anti-tumor and apoptotic activity on cancer cells.
 (6)

-Beta-glucans present in oats have anti-carcinogenic properties on lung cancer cells.
+Beta-glucans present in oats has anti-carcinogenic properties on lung cancer cells.
 (7)